 If a pupil has a statement of special educational need or an EHCP, an annual review is held for pupils in Year 1 and above.
-A six monthly review is held for pupils in the Foundation Stage.
+A six-monthly review is held for pupils in the Foundation Stage.
 At this meeting, decisions are made regarding the continuation of the statement/plan.
-The effectiveness of provision is reviewed and objectives and strategies amended accordingly.
-New long term objectives for the following year are set if necessary.
+The effectiveness of provision is reviewed, and objectives and strategies amended accordingly.
+New long-term objectives for the following year are set, if necessary.
 All relevant professionals are invited to attend or submit a report.
-Parents/ carers attend and the views of the pupil are considered (where need appropriate).
+Parents/ carers are invited to attend and the views of the pupil are considered (where need appropriate).
 Pupils with statements / EHCPs are entitled to additional support as prescribed in their documentation.
 This may consist of 1:1 support, small group withdrawal, in class support, specialist activities, working with external agencies etc.

-A Provision Map and SEND Action Plan will be written as detailed in the School Support section above.
+An IEP will be written as detailed in the SEN Support section above.